How to Be Effective in Virtual Meetings and Presentations: Preparing Your Set-up, Your Environment, and Yourself

 Light your face.

 Place soft lights behind your computer screen or webcam with the light reflecting on your face, if possible.
 If you want to up your video game, you can purchase one of the many “ring lights” that are available.
 Some of them allow you to adjust the tone of the light and they sit on an adjustable tripod so you can raise and lower the light.
-I recently purchased this light and find it very easy to use.
+The ring light I use allows you to adjust the quality of light, which I like.

 Test your equipment and set-up.